aildnont/HIFIS-model/README.md

    _HIFIS_Clients.csv_.
 2. Ensure data has been preprocessed properly.
 That is, verify that _data/processed/_ contains both _HIFIS_Processed.csv_ and _HIFIS_Processed_OHE.csv_.
-The the latter is the same as the former with the exception being that its single-valued categorical features have been one-hot encoded.
+The latter is identical to the former with the exception being that its single-valued categorical features have been one-hot encoded.
 3. In [config.yml](config.yml), set _EXPERIMENT_TYPE_ within _TRAIN_ to
    _'single_train'_.
 4. Execute [train.py](src/train.py).
 The trained model's weights will be